Margaret Court has returned serve to a Perth tennis club that has voted to dump her as vice-patron.

 “There will be no Mother’s Day, there will be no Father’s Day, there will be no Easter, there will be no Christmas.

-Tennis West chief executive Michael Roberts defended Cottesloe Tennis Club’s decision, saying that if Court was going to speak publicly about polarising issues, she needs to be prepared for the backlash.
+Tennis West chief executive Michael Roberts defended Cottesloe Tennis Club’s decision, saying Court needed to be prepared for the backlash on her polarising views.

 “If you’ve got an opinion that’s very polarising, when you’re so firmly supportive or against something, then it’s going to have an impact on how you’re perceived in the community,” he told The West Australian.

-Australian actress Jessica McNamee will play a young Margaret Court in the new biopic Battle of the Sexes, which chronicles openly gay tennis champion Billie Jean King’s match against Bobby Riggs in 1973.
+Australian actress Jessica McNamee will play a young Margaret Court in the new biopic Battle of the Sexes.
+The film chronicles openly gay tennis champion Billie Jean King’s match against Bobby Riggs in 1973.

 “Sadly, you can take any page in the Bible and use it your own way and she takes some other parts.
 If Jesus Christ was here, I think he’d agree that kindness and generosity and difference of opinion is okay.”